Operations

 ✔

-The Company has deployed Corporate Governance personnel, who are assumed by the staff of the Finance and Administrative Management Department, to conducted matters relating to of the Audit Committee, the Compensation Committee, the board of directors and the general shareholders meeting, recorded minutes of Board Meetings and Shareholder Meetings, assisted in the matters of director appointment and profession enhancement, provided directors with related information required in conducting business, assist directors in compliance with laws, and regularly conduct performance evaluation pursuant to the rules for “Board of Directors Self-Assessment of Performance”.
-The Company’s board of directors has appointed the supervisor for Corporate Governance on May 2,2023.
+The Company's Corporate Governance Officer has been officially approved by the Board of Directors on May 2, 2023, the Company also appoints qualified and appropriate personnel to handle the affairs of the board of directors in accordance to conducted matters relating to of the Audit Committee, the Compensation Committee, and the Nomination Committee the board of directors and the general shareholders meeting, recorded minutes of Board Meetings and Shareholder Meetings, assisted in the matters of director appointment and profession enhancement, provided directors with related information required in conducting business, assist directors in compliance with laws, and regularly conduct performance evaluation pursuant to the rules for “Board of Directors Self-Assessment of Performance”.

 None